English

 • Living donor and Deceased Donor Liver Transplantation (including Pediatric, monosegment, Split liver and ABO-incompatible transplants)

-• Pancreatic Surgery (Pancreaticoduodenectomy with vascular resections , distal pancreatectomy, Total pancreatectomy including RAMPS)
+• Complex Hepato-Pancreato Biliary Surgery (Major liver resections, Pancreatic Surgery (Pancreaticoduodenectomy with vascular resections, distal pancreatectomy, Total pancreatectomy including RAMPS)

-• Advanced Laparoscopic and Robotic surgery
+• Advanced Laparoscopic and Robotic Surgery

 • Fellowship & Membership

-• Member of Association of Surgeons of India (ASI)
+• Association of Surgeons of India (ASI)

-• Member of Indian Association of Surgical Gastroenterology (IASG)
+• Indian Association of Surgical Gastroenterology (IASG)

-• Member of Liver transplant society of India (LTSI)
+• Liver Transplant Society of India (LTSI)

 • Languages Spoken